Maprosoft/maprosoft-jira/README.md

                    - 'pi' reinstalls the plugin into the running product instance
 * atlas-help    -- prints description for all commands in the SDK

+# Capabilities

+## Location Reporting

+Issue screens will have a location panel within the right section allowing the location to be reported.

+## Servlet

+Visit http://{base-url}/jira/plugins/servlet/maprosoft/list to list location information for all issues.

 # Support